dzackgarza/Notes/Class_Notes/2019/Algebra/PSets/PSet 9/PSet9.md

 Moreover, note that if we are able to perform this reduction by a series of left and right multiplications, this will yields $A_1 = P_1 A Q_1$, and inductively we will have $A_{r} = (P_r \cdots P_2 P_1) A (Q_1 Q_2 \cdots Q_R)$, so each matrix will remain equivalent at every step.

-Since $R$ is a PID, it is also a Euclidean domain, so we can compute greatest common divisors.
+> Note: since $R$ is a PID, it is also a Euclidean domain, so we can compute greatest common divisors.

+Our first goal is to reduce the top-left entry and eliminate the bottom-left entry.
 Let $d = \gcd(a, c)$, so we can write $d = sa + tc$ for some $s, t\in R$.
 We would like to construct an operation that replaces $a$ in $M$ with $d$.